-Woods Ferry Recreation Area Professional Review and Guide
+Woods Ferry Recreation Area Professional Guide

 "Like the rest of South Carolina, Woods Ferry Recreation Area is loaded with American history.
 The adjacent Broad River was an obstacle to travelers of times past.
 In 1817, Matthew Woods saw an opportunity, acquiring the land that is now the campground and constructing a ferry for people, horses, and buggies to cross the truly broad river.